 The Immunity Boost infusion boasts a number of health benefits, such as the following:

 What Am I Getting in the Immune Boost?

-Ascorbic acid, better known as Vitamin C, is a powerful antioxidant that acts as a natural anti-inflammatory with vital roles in cellular detox, treatment of infectious disease, and supporting the quality of life of patients undergoing treatment for cancer.
+Ascorbic Acid, better known as Vitamin C, is a powerful antioxidant that acts as a natural anti-inflammatory with vital roles in cellular detox, treatment of infectious disease, and supporting the quality of life of patients undergoing treatment for cancer.
 Vitamin C powers the immune system for optimum function.
 Thought to be cytotoxic to cancer cells, Vitamin C infusions can be part of your total cancer care.
-Vitamin C enhances wound healing after surgery and biopsies.
-In IV doses, Vitamin C has anti-stress and antidepressant properties.
-Animal studies have shown that high-dose vitamin C blocks tumor growth in certain models of cancer.
+Vitamin C enhances wound healing after surgery and certain medical procedures.
+In IV doses, vitamin C has anti-stress and antidepressant properties.
+Animal studies have shown that high-dose vitamin C blocks tumor growth in certain types of cancer.

 To learn more about Vitamin C, please visit the links below:

 Intravenous vitamin C for reduction of cytokines storm in acute respiratory distress syndrome

 Intravenous High-Dose Vitamin C in Cancer Therapy